Hamled/tunes-takeout-api/README.md

 the Yelp and Spotify APIs, when their data changes the results of particular search queries may also change.

+If the request was not successful, the following HTTP status codes may be returned depending on the specific error:
+* 400 - The request parameters were invalid.
+Either the query was missing, or the limit was not an integer between 1 and 100.

 #### Examples
 ##### Simple query without a limit
 Request URL: